-1. Enhanced trainings:

-We plan to roll out enhanced trainings both to our employees and suppliers.

-2. Enhanced communication of modern slavery policies:

-We plan to continue to enhance communications regarding modern slavery policies and developments both internally and also externally to educate the public about best practices.

-3. Enhanced traceability:

-Maxeon has mapped many of our raw materials to the ultimate source and will continue to look at ways to enhance our controls over second and third tier suppliers, such as through our Long-Term Target of supply chain on the blockchain below.

-4. Scrutiny of high-risk countries/vendors:

-Where these have been identified, such as described above, we will work across our value chain to mitigate risks through our multi-step risk assessment methodology and if necessary, engage specialists, both internal and external, to aid in risk assessment and remediation measures, should issues arise.
+Enhanced information collection We have started gathering more information about suppliers during the onboarding process, including information about any past breaches of modern slavery regulations.
+Enhanced trainings We plan to roll out enhanced trainings both to our employees and suppliers.
+Enhanced communication of modern slavery policies We plan to continue to enhance communications regarding modern slavery policies and developments both internally and also externally to educate the public about best practices.
+Enhanced traceability Maxeon has mapped many of our raw materials to the ultimate source and will continue to look at ways to enhance our controls over second and third tier suppliers, such as through our Long-Term Target of supply chain on the blockchain.
+Scrutiny of high-risk countries/vendors Where these have been identified, such as described above, we will work across our value chain to mitigate risks through our multi-step risk assessment methodology and if necessary, engage specialists, both internal and external, to aid in risk assessment and remediation measures, should issues arise.